JaxLUG/jaxlug.github.io/archive/readme.md

 Once the Old file has been properly incorporated to the new website the file has to be moved to this folder.

+to move a file to this folder select to edit the file and edit the name by adding the /archive/filename   to the file name.